 14th July 2020

 Over the past two centuries, the village of Denby has become renowned internationally for its iconic pottery ware.
 However, it seems this picturesque pocket of rural Derbyshire knows no bounds when it comes to business innovation.
+Additive manufacturing is just one example.

 Little more than a stone’s throw from Denby’s world-famous kilns is Liniar, a market-leading uPVC systems company and proud owner of the largest plastics mixing plant in Europe.